jhnrckmnznrs/jhnrckmnznrs.github.io/research.md

     </ul>
   </li>
   <li>
-    Performance Evaluation of the Model
+    Performance Evaluation of the Models
     <ul>
       <li>
         Summarized the performance metrics and created visualizations to comopare the YOLOv5 (Default and Optimized) models and the YOLOv8 model.